Šaban Šaulić: Death

 In the early morning hours of 17 February 2019, following a concert the night before in Bielefeld, Germany, Šaulić was on his way home, being driven to the Düsseldorf Airport for a flight back to Belgrade.
-His best man, Boban Stojadinović, was a fellow passenger in the back seat of the car driven by the singer's keyboardist, Mirsad Kerić, who had accompanied him to the concert.
+Boban Stojadinović—Šaulić's close friend and best man at his wedding—was a fellow passenger in the back seat of the car driven by the singer's keyboardist, Mirsad Kerić, who had accompanied him to the concert.

-At approximately 06:50 am, on the Bundesautobahn 2 between Bielefeld and Gütersloh, the SEAT Ibiza that Šaulić was in was violently struck from behind by a Mazda vehicle driven by a drunk driver without a driver's license, causing serious injuries to the three individuals in it.
+At approximately 06:50 am, on the Bundesautobahn 2 between Bielefeld and Gütersloh, the SEAT Ibiza with Šaulić in the passenger seat was violently struck from behind by a Mazda vehicle driven by a drunk driver without a driver's license, causing serious injuries to the three individuals in it.
 All three were rushed to the hospital, where Šaulić and Kerić were later pronounced dead.

 The news of Šaulić's death was met with widespread shock and sorrow from his colleagues and fans.
 He was buried on 22 February 2019 in the Alley of Distinguished Citizens at the Belgrade New Cemetery.

-In February 2020, Šaulić was posthumously awarded the Golden Medal of Merits of the Republic of Serbia.
+In February 2020, Šaulić was posthumously awarded the Republic of Serbia's Golden Medal for Merits.

-Due to Šaulić's public profile and popularity, the circumstances of his death in Germany became a big story in his home country Serbia as well as the rest of the countries formerly a part of Yugoslavia with the driver that caused the deadly accident quickly identified in the Serbian media as a German national of Turkish origin and no fixed address, along with his identifying information published—including his name, age, and social media photos.
-The German authorities placed the perpetrator in an 11-week prison detention awaiting trial on four separate charges: two counts of involuntary negligent manslaughter, one count of negligently causing severe bodily harm, drunk driving with traces of cannabis in his system, and driving without a license.
+Due to Šaulić's public profile and popularity, the circumstances of his death in Germany became a big story in his home country Serbia, as well as the rest of the countries formerly a part of Yugoslavia, with the driver that caused the deadly accident quickly identified in the Serbian media as a German national of Turkish origin and no fixed address, along with his identifying information published—including his name, age, and social media photos.
+The German authorities placed the perpetrator in an 11-week detention awaiting trial on four separate charges: two counts of involuntary negligent manslaughter, one count of negligently causing severe bodily harm, drunk driving with traces of cannabis in his system, and driving without a license.
 Assessed by a German judge not to be a flight risk, the accused was released from detention at the expiration of 11 weeks.

 The trial that kept getting postponed due to the COVID-19 pandemic was finally held in January 2022, almost three years after the deadly incident.
 As part of the expert analysis during the trial, it was determined that the accused was driving at the speed in the 156-193 km/h range (on the road with an 80 km/h speed limit) when he made impact with the car Šaulić was in that had been moving at the speed of 72-92km/h.
 The accused received a 3 year and 3 month sentence.
-On appeal, in October 2022, his sentence was reduced by 3 months to 3 years.
+On appeal, in October 2022, his sentence was reduced by 3 months—to 3 years.